Delta-9 Drinks vs Gummies: Which One Should You Choose?

 How Gummies Work (Digestion)

-When you eat a traditional THC gummy, it has to travel to your stomach, break down, and be fully processed by your liver before the THC enters your bloodstream.
+When you eat a gummy, it has to travel to your stomach, break down, and be fully digested before the THC can enter your bloodstream.
+This process is slow.

-This biological process is slow.
 It is the reason gummies take anywhere from 45 to 120 minutes to kick in.
-However, because the liver processes the THC so deeply, the resulting high is incredibly heavy and lasts a long time.
+However, because it works so deeply, the resulting feeling lasts a long time.

 How Drinks Work (Nano-Emulsion)

-You cannot mix cannabis oil and water naturally.
-To make THC drinks, brands use a process called nano-emulsification, which breaks the THC oil down into microscopic, water-soluble particles.
+Normally, cannabis oil and water do not mix.
+To make THC drinks, brands use a process called nano-emulsion, which simply breaks the thick THC oil down into microscopic droplets that blend seamlessly into the water.

 Quick Comparison: Delta-9 Drinks vs Gummies